ArthurHovanesian/hangman/README.md

 12. - [x] Go full out with neon theme and change text to look like neon sign text, soften edges, and have effects for neon lights flickering

 13. - [ ] There should be some message when you lose, rather than going to the high score screen automatically.

+14. - [ ] Upon losing, user should be able to see the word they missed

+15. - [ ] Oh my god!
+The flickering A from the title screen persists faintly on my screen.
+Did that damage my computer screen?!?!